wcs3/e30_resto/README.md

 - **PA11**: Slightly more flexible and impact-resistant, better suited for parts that require some elasticity.

-In the file name of each part, I indicate the recommended material variant.
 As a rule of thumb, if a part contains a snapfit feature, it should most likely be produced with the PA11 material variant.
 Otherwise, PA12 is the default material choice.

-Many printing services offer optional post-processing to modify *surface* appearance and functionality.
+Many printing services offer optional post-processing to modify surface appearance and functionality.
 Depending on the service, this may include dyeing, vapor smoothing, or coating treatments.

 MJF inherently produces a slightly powdery/textured surface finish, which closely resembles the appearance of the original interior plastics in the E30.
 This surface finish is typically smooth enough for parts with sliding fits, so in most cases, additional surface-finishing post-processing is not necessary and may even be undesirable.